UK watchdog fines Credit Suisse, Yorkshire Building Society

-LONDON Britain's financial conduct watchdog handed out more than million-pound fines to Credit Suisse and Yorkshire Building Society for promising unrealistic returns to investors who had limited market knowledge.
+LONDON Britain's financial conduct watchdog handed out more than million-pound fines to Credit Suisse CSGN.VX and Yorkshire Building Society (YBS_p.L) for promising unrealistic returns to investors who had limited market knowledge.

 "These promotions were a serious breach of the requirement to be clear, fair and not misleading," the watchdog's director of enforcement, Tracey McDermott, said.